Saskatoon Electrical System Substation

 The Saskatoon Electrical System Substation is a municipal designated historic building located in the Nutana neighborhood of Saskatoon, Saskatchewan, Canada.
 The property contains a two-story building in a Modern Classical style, made of No. 2 Redcliff, Light Claybank and Tee Pee Mocha brick construction.
-The building was constructed in 1929 by Saskatoon Light & Power along with two other such stations to meet the growing electrical demand of the city; declared a heritage site on December 4, 2000; and renovated into offices in the 1990s the building now houses the offices of the architectural firm of Kindrachuk Agrey Architects.
+The building was constructed in 1929 by Saskatoon Light & Power along with two other such stations to meet the growing electrical demand of the city.It was declared a heritage site on December 4, 2000; and renovated into offices in the 1990s.The building now houses the offices of the architectural firm of Kindrachuk Agrey Architects.